continuous improvement.

 Assessment

 Assessment is crucial to determining whether and to what extent our students are achieving the learning outcomes of our classes, courses, programs, and general and institutional learning experiences.
 The Faculty Senate Student Learning Outcomes Assessment Committee, in collaboration with the Institutional Assessment Coordinator, has developed a website with Kapi‘olani CC Assessment-related philosophy, policies, plans, and resources.
 It’s a can’t-miss resource for your continuous improvement toolkit!
+We also have a fantastic Institutional Assessment Coordinator in Amy Patz Yamashiro – feel free to contact her with questions or support requests as you plan, implement, and analyze your course and program assessments!

 Professional Development